chef/chef-web-docs/chef_master/source/recipes.rst

      action :create
    end

-   return if node['platform'] == 'windows'
+   return if platform?('windows')

    package 'name_of_package' do
      action :install
    end

-where ``node['platform'] == 'windows'`` is the condition set on the ``return`` keyword.
+where ``platform?('windows')`` is the condition set on the ``return`` keyword.
 When the condition is met, stop processing the recipe.
 This approach is useful when there is no need to continue processing, such as when a package cannot be installed.
 In this situation, it's OK for a recipe to stop processing.

 fail/raise Keywords
 +++++++++++++++++++++++++++++++++++++++++++++++++++++